meta-llama/llama-stack/CONTRIBUTING.md

 4. Make sure your code lints using `pre-commit`.
 5. If you haven't already, complete the Contributor License Agreement ("CLA").
 6. Ensure your pull request follows the [conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/).
+7. Ensure your pull request follows the [coding style](#coding-style).

+Please keep pull requests (PRs) small and focused.
+If you have a large set of changes, consider splitting them into logically grouped, smaller PRs to facilitate review and testing.

+> [!TIP]
+> As a general guideline:
+> - Experienced contributors should try to keep no more than 5 open PRs at a time.
+> - New contributors are encouraged to have only one open PR at a time until they’re familiar with the codebase and process.

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need